rmdtech/ASE-Summ2/README.md

 # Project Management 👩‍💼
 ## Project Management Tool 🔧
-To organise tasks, I utilised Jira Projects to create a KanBan board with five important sections.
+To organise tasks, I utilised GitHub Projects to create a KanBan board with five important sections.
 - Backlog (Tasks which have been written but may need additional refinment, or blockers cleared, before they are ready to be started)
 - Ready (Tasks which are refined, unblocked and ready to begin development)
 - In-Progress (Tasks which have been started but not yet finished)